 “Staying viable in perpetuity”

-The truth is there really is no simple answer because sustainability involves so many different elements that its meaning is undermined by oversimplification.
-Some definitions of the word ‘sustainable’ are utterly meaningless like the circular logic in statements like, “sustainable business is business that is sustainable,” but these types of explanations offer very little precision.
-It is only when we began to explore the specific elements of sustainability and the diverse array of associated issues that we can appreciate just how all-encompassing this term can be.
+The truth is that there really is no simple answer because sustainability is all-encompassing.
+It involves so many different elements that its meaning is undermined by oversimplification.
+Some definitions of the word ‘sustainable’ are utterly meaningless like the circular logic in statements like, “sustainable business is business that is sustainable,”.
+It is only when we explore the specific elements of sustainability and the diverse array of associated issues that we can appreciate just how all-encompassing this term can be.

-A commonly used definition is the one that was developed in 1987 by the Brundtland Report, also known as “Our Common Future”, In this widely cited document sustainability is defined as the “marriage of economy and ecology, in order to ensure the growth of human progress through development without bankrupting the resources of future generations.”
+Perhaps the best succinct definition of sustainability is found in the 1987 Brundtland Report, also known as “Our Common Future”, In this widely cited document sustainability is defined as the “marriage of economy and ecology, in order to ensure the growth of human progress through development without bankrupting the resources of future generations.”

 Defining sustainability must involve working in the present with an awareness of the future.
 We cannot be sustainable without understanding the impacts of our current conduct on the future of the planet and all its inhabitants.

 Sustainable development meets the needs of the present generation without compromising the ability of future generations to meet their own needs.
 Sustainability is the ability to sustain actions indefinitely because those actions do not use more resources than can be replenished.